Caodaism: Palace Uniting Heaven and Earth (Hiệp Thiên Đài)

 Representative of the Ho-Phap in the formation of virtuous souls of the Sacerdotal Council.
 He depends on the Hộ-Pháp in all his missions.
-In a word, the Thượng-Phẩm helps the Cửu Trùng Đài to live in an atmosphere of happiness; he reveals the Heavenly Voice to virtuous souls, and guides them to the Divine Phase of the Great Spirits, while closing behind them the door of regression.
+The Thượng-Phẩm helps the Cửu Trùng Đài to live in an atmosphere of happiness; he reveals the Heavenly Voice to virtuous souls, and guides them to the Divine Phase of the Great Spirits, while closing behind them the door of regression.
 He considers the priestly laws to take up the defense of all clergy and adepts; he prevents all perversion of the Divine Rules, and helps all initiates to attain their aim.
 He is simultaneously the President of the Hall of Defense and protector of all disciples.
 The Thượng-Phẩm is "Leader of the Spiritual Power".